github/docs/content/apps/creating-github-apps/writing-code-for-a-github-app/building-ci-checks-with-a-github-app.md

 ## Prerequisites

+This tutorial assumes you have a basic understanding of the [Ruby programming language](https://www.ruby-lang.org/en/).

+This tutorial requires your computer or codespace to run Node.js version 12 or greater and npm version 6.12.0 or greater.
+For more information, see [Node.js](https://nodejs.org/en).
+TODOCS: Is this true?
+Grabbed it from other tutorial.

 Before you get started, you may want to familiarize yourself with the following concepts:

 - [{% data variables.product.prodname_github_apps %}](/apps)